 Peepholes along construction barriers encouraged passersby to take a peek.
 Only, instead of looking in on the job site, viewers saw miniature 3D interiors of the condo development's soon to be completed living spaces.

-After launching this campaign about a burger that's confident in it's own beefy cheesiness, Quarter Pounder with Cheese sales saw a 7.8% increase.
-The largest annual revenue growth ever in the 40-year lifetime of the product.
+After launching this campaign about a burger that's confident in its own beefy cheesiness, Quarter Pounder with Cheese sales saw a 5.8% increase.
+The largest quarterly revenue growth in the 40-year lifetime of the product.

 Subhead: Quarter Pounder with Cheese.
 It's cheese and beef and cheese.
 And that's what's up.